Merle Ronald Haggard (born April 6, 1937) is an American country music singer, guitarist and songwriter.

 In 2008, Haggard was going to perform at Riverfest in Little Rock, Arkansas, but the concert was canceled because he was experiencing some sickness and 3 other concerts were canceled as well, however he was back on the road in June and successfully completed a tour going through to August.

 Merle Haggard endorses Fender guitars and has a Custom Artist signature model Telecaster.
 The guitar is a modified Telecaster Thinline with laminated top of figured maple, set neck with deep carved heel, birdseye maple fingerboard with 22 jumbo frets, ivoroid pickguard and binding, gold hardware, abalone Tuff Dog Tele peghead inlay, 2-Colour Sunburst finish and a pair of Fender Texas Special Tele single-coil pickups with custom-wired 4-way pickup switching.
-He also plays six string acoustic models.
+He also plays six string acoustic models (Wikipedia, 2008).